Co-written with guest contributor Yusef Al-Jarani

 Yusef Al-Jarani and Sami Kishawi

 Yusef Al-Jarani is a Libyan-American second-year undergraduate studying Political Science and Near Eastern Languages and Civilizations at the University of Chicago.

-Sami Kishawi is the founder of Sixteen Minutes to Palestine.
+Sami Kishawi is the editor of Sixteen Minutes to Palestine.